 This week’s English for football phrase is the expression ‘To net‘.
 You can understand more about this phrase by reading the transcript below.
 You can also find many more examples of soccer vocabulary by going to our football cliches page here and our huge football glossary here.
 This post also features in our podcast show, along with a main report and our weekly predictions.

 Check out more football phrases by visiting our huge glossary page, where you can find hundreds of words, phrases and cliches connected to the world of football.
-If there is a phrase you need explaining send us a comment or email and we will try to explain it for you.
+If you have any suggestions or questions then you can contact us at firstname.lastname@example.org.